kobekyoko/ztm-face-recognition-frontend/README.md

 ## Port 3005 to avoid the conflict with back end

-I made a change on package.json to change the port number to 3005 to avoid the conflict with back end.
+I made a change on package.json to change the port number to 3005 in order to avoid the conflict with back end.
 (Back-end uses port 3000)

 I added on package.json as below: